-Act 78: Since the passage of Act 78 in 1987, progress has been made in establishing linedsanitary landfills and in reducing the toxicity and amount of waste disposed.
-While hundreds of unlined landfills once dotted the Setate, currently only one large double-lined landfill in Coventry handles the majority of Vermont's solid waste.
-A small landfill still operates in Salisbury, but it is considering closure the Town voted in 2019 to proceed to closure.
-Under Act 78, much of the responsibility for solid waste planning, management and development of solid waste facilities was designated to local authorities and private entities.
+Act 78: Since the passage of Act 78 in 1987, progress has been made in establishing lined landfills and in reducing the toxicity and amount of waste disposed.
+While hundreds of unlined landfills once dotted the State, currently only one large double-lined landfill in Coventry handles the majority of Vermont's solid waste and captures landfill gas used to produce electricity.
+The closed Moretown landfill also captures landfill gas used to produce electricity.
+The closed Moretown landfill also captures landfill gas used to produce electricity.
+A small landfill still operates in Salisbury, but the Town voted in 2019 to proceed to closure.
+Under Act 78, much of the responsibility for solid waste planning, management and development of solid waste facilities was designated to local authorities.
 The State provided, and continues to provide, the guidance on what management practices are to be implemented and along with the SWMEs, provides the permitting authority to ensure that siting and management activities are followed and enforced.
-Initially, several regional landfills, including some under municipal ownership, were proposed and developed following implementation of Act 78; however, the significant cost and required economies of scale associated with these regional landfills proved untenable, and private ownership of Vermont's landfills proved the most viable.
+Initially, several regional landfills, including some under municipal ownership, were proposed and developed following implementation of Act 78.